threefoldtech/info_grid/labs/docs/documentation/farmers/advanced_networking_toc/web_gateway/web_gateway_hetzner.md

 ## Important Limitations

-⚠️ **Critical**: Hetzner Cloud does not support nested virtualization, which means ZeroOS will encounter errors during the virtualization setup phase.
+⚠️ **Critical**: Hetzner Cloud does not support nested virtualization, which means Zero OS will encounter errors during the virtualization setup phase.
 This guide documents the process for educational purposes and future reference when this limitation is resolved.

 ## Step 1: Create Hetzner Cloud Server